Mswati III: Reign

-Today, King Mswati III is Africa's last absolute monarch in the sense that he has the power to choose the prime minister, other top government posts and top traditional posts.
+Mswati III is Africa's last absolute monarch in the sense that he has the power to choose the prime minister, other top government posts and top traditional posts.
 Despite his role in appointing such positions, Mswati is still required to get special advice from the queen mother and council when choosing positions such as prime minister; similarly, in matters of cabinet appointments, Mswati is advised by the prime minister.
 Mswati ruled by decree, but he chose to restore the nation's Parliament, which had been dissolved by his father in order to ensure concentration of power remained with the king.
 Parliamentarians are appointed either by Mswati himself (two-thirds of the senators and ten deputies) or elected by traditional chiefs close to power.
 Close to the evangelical churches, he banned divorce and the wearing of miniskirts.

-In 2006, Mswati promulgated a new constitution that allows freedom of speech and assembly.
-However, Amnesty International criticizes that such freedoms are restricted in practice.

-In an attempt to mitigate the HIV and AIDS pandemic in 2001, the king used his traditional powers to invoke a time-honoured chastity rite (umcwasho) under the patronage of a princess, which encouraged all Swazi maidens to abstain from sexual relations for five years.
+In an attempt to mitigate the HIV/AIDS pandemic in 2001, the king used his traditional powers to invoke a time-honoured chastity rite (umcwasho) under the patronage of a princess, which encouraged all Swazi maidens to abstain from sexual relations for five years.
 This was last done under Sobhuza II in 1971.
-This rite banned sexual relations for Swazis under 18 years of age from 9 September 2001 to 19 August 2005, but just two months after imposing the ban, he violated this decree when a 17-year-old liphovela (royal fiancée) was chosen, who became his 13th wife.
+This rite banned sexual relations for Swazis under 18 years of age from 9 September 2001 to 19 August 2005.
+However, two months after imposing the ban, Mswati violated the decree by choosing a 17-year-old liphovela (royal fiancée) as one of his wives.

+In 2005, Mswati promulgated a new constitution, ending the state of emergency that had been in force since 1973.
+The constitution allows for freedom of speech and assembly; according to Amnesty International, however, such freedoms are restricted in practice.